AlexeiVorobev/days/README.md

 # Days Journaling App
 Days is a full-stack journaling application built with React, Redux Toolkit, Express, and MongoDB.
-It features rich text formatting, adding tags to the notes, and has a simple and clean UI.
+It features rich text formatting, adding tags to the notes, and user authentication.

 [Live Preview](https://alexvorobevv.github.io/days)